Which are the States That Offer Free College Tuition?

 A Cool Alternative

-If you are an older or working adult, or for some other reason, you are ineligible for the college promise program in your state, you can still benefit from the extremely low fees charged by many of the flexible colleges we’ve listed in earlier posts.
+If you are an older or working adult, or for some other reason, you are ineligible for the college promise program in your state, you can still benefit from the extremely low fees charged by many of the degree completion colleges and accelerated college degrees we’ve listed in earlier posts.

 In any case, by following either of these paths, you are guaranteed to have an affordable and financially easy process for completing your college associates or bachelors degree at most US institutions.